ash-rd/Account-Manager/README.md

 # Account-Manager
-This is an python based gui application made with tkinter module and sqlite3 (College Project)
+This is an python based gui application made with tkinter module and sqlite3

 ## Requirement